OctopusDeploy/docs/docs/deploying-applications/substitute-variables-in-files.md

 position: 28
 ---

 Package steps have a feature that allows you to replace [Octopus Variables](/docs/deploying-applications/variables/index.md) in any file.
-This comes in handy when you want to replace variables in configuration files outside of **appSettings**,**applicationSettings**,and **connectionStrings**, but also for other configuration that is related to scoping and deployments.
+This comes in handy when you want to replace variables in configuration files outside of **appSettings**, **applicationSettings**, and **connectionStrings**, but also for other configuration that is related to scoping and deployments.

 Turning on the feature can be done inside the NuGet package step under 'Configure Features'.